buiduccuong30051989/frontend-standard/README.md

 ### Aria Roles

 Include aria roles for accessibility.
-See here for more information on when/where/how to use: http://rawgit.com/w3c/aria-in-html/master/index.html
+[See here](http://rawgit.com/w3c/aria-in-html/master/index.html) for more information on when/where/how to use.

 ### Optional Closing Tags